luizcantoni/x-pi/README.md

 The main purpose behind X-PI's development was to enable researchers with a tool to easily access and control a sophisticated flight simulator.
 Some uses for the library include Hardware-In-The_Loop? development, Unmanned Aerial Vehicles control, mission planning, etc.

-I've implement this library for my Master Thesis, since then I haven't used it anymore.
+I implemented this library for my Master Thesis (2008-2010), since then I haven't used it anymore.
 If you have some doubt or sugestion, please contact me.